StephenCleary/blog-stephencleary-dotcom/blog/_posts/2009-06-19-threadsafe-events.md

 }
 {% endhighlight %}

-This is the solution used by [MSDN examples](http://msdn.microsoft.com/en-us/library/w369ty8x.aspx) and recommended by the semi-standard [Framework Design Guidelines](http://www.amazon.com/gp/product/0321545613?ie=UTF8&tag=stepheclearys-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0321545613) (my 2nd edition has it on page 157, but the relevant section of the book is available online [here](http://blogs.msdn.com/brada/archive/2005/01/14/353132.aspx)).
+This is the solution used by [MSDN examples]https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/events/how-to-publish-events-that-conform-to-net-framework-guidelines) and recommended by the semi-standard [Framework Design Guidelines](https://www.amazon.com/gp/product/0321545613?ie=UTF8&tag=stepheclearys-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0321545613) (my 2nd edition has it on page 157).

 This solution is simple, obvious, and wrong.
 [By the way, I'm not dissing Framework Design Guidelines.
 They have lots of good advice, and I don't mean to be critical of the book in general.
 They're just mistaken in this particular recommendataion.]